-The continued uncertainties of this global pandemic has placed enormous stress on every aspect of our lives, with more change inevitable with new variants coming but what we do know is that the children and staff will have had many difficult experiences and that it is important to provide a safe, structured, creative way for school communities to make sense of these.
+The continued uncertainties of this global pandemic has placed enormous stress on every aspect of our lives, with more change inevitable with new variants coming.
+We don't know how much this has affected people but what we do know is that our children and staff will have had many difficult experiences and it is important to provide a safe, structured, creative way for school communities to make sense of these experiences.

 We have designed a whole school creative art project that will use art and storytelling to help children and teachers express their experiences, make sense of those, understand the experiences of others and help them to create a ritual to capture this history in the making.